-As I am currently writing this article, I also hear about the passing away of Virgil Abloh, former Men’s Artistic Director for Louis Vuitton and founder of Off-White.
-Beginning his career as an architect, Virgil Abloh went on to work in the field of fashion and art, always pushing for more innovative and creative designs and collaborations.
-Additionally, he was interested in music, as he designed album covers for Kanye West, A$AP Rocky, Pop Smoke, as well as being a DJ and performing in Tomorrowland for instance.
+I also hear about the passing away of Virgil Abloh, former Men’s Artistic Director for Louis Vuitton and founder of Off-White.
+Beginning his career as an architect, Virgil Abloh went on to work in the field of fashion and art.
+Always pushing for more innovative and creative designs and collaborations.
+Additionally, he was interested in music.
+As he designed album covers for Kanye West, A$AP Rocky, Pop Smoke, as well as being a DJ and performing in Tomorrowland for instance.

-I had originally planned to write about different types of fashion shops; however these past days have made me think and led me to change my topic towards something that Virgil Abloh has contributed to and reinvented: streetwear.
-While I am pretty sure that you won’t have any difficulty finding a Zara store in Spain’s capital, let me present to you some of the nicest streetwear shops in Madrid.
+I had originally planned to write about different types of fashion shops.
+However these past days have made me think and led me to change my topic towards something that Virgil Abloh has contributed to and reinvented: streetwear.
+Let me present to you some of the nicest streetwear shops in Madrid.

 Calle de Fernando VI, 10